 Our stone shower trays are made from stone resin and capped with acrylic for durability

-Fitting your acrylic shower tray
+Fitting your acrylic shower tray with a riser kit

 Screw the adjustable feet into position using the instructions supplied.